Horttcore/wp-block/README.md

 - You need to create themed versions of core blocks
 - You want to simplify block selection for content editors
 - You're extending blocks without creating entirely new block types

+**Use BlockDefaults when:**

+- You want to change the default values of block attributes globally
+- You need to set consistent defaults across your site
+- You want to override defaults without creating block variations
+- You're working with existing blocks (core or third-party)

 ## Hooks